C&C’s Complete Guide To Booking Your Trips

 A Note On Motorcycles

 A lot of people like to rent motorcycles/motorbikes/scooters in Southeast Asia and South Asia.
 It’s a trend.
-It’s a lot of fun – whizzing through the streets of Hanoi or in the beautiful landscape of southern Taiwan on a 150cc scooter is a stunningly liberating feeling – but it’s also extremely dangerous.
+It’s a lot of fun – whizzing through the streets of Hanoi or through the beautiful landscape of southern Taiwan on a 150cc scooter is a stunningly liberating feeling – but it’s also extremely dangerous.

 These destinations are NOT the right place to learn how to drive a motorbike.